diwanicki/filevaultsetup/README.md

 1. Optional

-  In optional activation mode, the user is presented with the opportunity to enable FileVault, or opt out.
+  In Optional mode, the user is presented with the opportunity to enable FileVault, or opt out.

 2. Enforced

-  In enforced mode, the user must activate FileVault to proceed with login.
+  In Enforced mode, the user must activate FileVault to proceed with login.

-The default mode is optional, but if you wish enforce FileVault activation, you may do so using MCX policy or by overriding the defaults from the command line (see below).
+The default mode is Optional, but if you wish to enforce FileVault activation, you may do so using MCX policy or by overriding the defaults from the command line (see below).

 ##Build/Download